PaulSquires/TradeTracker/README.md

 [![License](https://img.shields.io/github/license/PaulSquires/IB-Tracker?style=flat-square)](LICENSE)
 <!-- ![Downloads](https://img.shields.io/github/downloads/PaulSquires/IB-Tracker/total?style=flat-square) -->

+### Why are you still using a spreadsheet to track your stock, futures and options trading? ###
+Let IB-Tracker free you from the constraints of spreadsheets.

 Stocks, Futures and Options positions tracker (includes Interactive Brokers IBKR TWS API integration)

 ## What is IB-Tracker